-My newly found passion for meditation seemed confined to a few hours a week.
-How could I make it more of a priority when I needed the paychecks more than ever to do retreats?
+Suddenly, my newfound passion for meditation seemed confined to a few hours a week.
+How could I make it more of a priority when I needed the paychecks, more than ever, to do retreats?

 Then the way found me.